 'My goal is for students to never ask "when are we going to use this?"'

 Building interest in STEAM

 Tony says that empathy helped him break through to his students.
 They hold regular meetings at the start of class to discuss the lesson plan and tools they're going to use.

 'Acknowledging students individually helps them feel witnessed and to build this connection to the classroom as a safe space,' Tony says.

 'I saw them become empowered, take over their learning and run with it.
 These are the moments I'm most proud of them.'

 STEAMworks is so popular that Tony set up a lunchtime clubs so students can use the space outside of class.
 'They're passionate because they own what they're doing,' he says.

 'When you see what the kids can produce, what they're capable of, and how far they can take their learning with ownership of tasks and challenges - they do amazing work.'

-'We noticed low levels of engagements in middle and senior school so we wanted to turn that around,' Tony says.
+'We noticed low levels of engagements [of girls] in middle and senior school so we wanted to turn that around,' Tony says.

 'It's been really cool to see them grow their confidence.
 They're becoming experts in their own field and working with everyone else.'